roura356a/csk/intl.en-US/User Guide for Edge Container Service/Edge cluster management/Create a managed edge Kubernetes cluster.md

     -   Keys are not case-sensitive.
 A key must be 1 to 64 characters in length, and cannot start with aliyun, http://, or https://.
     -   Values are not case-sensitive.
 A value can be empty and can contain up to 128 characters in length.
 It cannot be http:// or https://.
     -   The keys of labels that are added to the same resource must be unique.
 If you add a label with a used key, the label overwrites the others that use the same key.
-    -   You can add up to 20 labels to each resource.
-If you add more than 20 labels to a resource, all labels become invalid.
-You must remove unused labels for the other labels to take effect. |
+    -   If you add more than 20 labels to a resource, all labels become invalid.
+You must remove excess labels for the remaining labels to take effect. |

 5. Click **Next:Worker Configurations** to configure worker nodes.